Nothing personal, but your cloud utilization sucks. Of course, so does everyone else’s.

 There is also variability from one cloud to another, as well as the ever-changing demands of fickle customers.
 And every cloud’s instance types, pricing models, policies, and APIs are different, so our multidimensional permutation analysis—whack-a-mole to us mere mortals—must take all of those differences into account as well.

 Assuming, of course, you want to use more than one cloud.
 Of course, multicloud is now an increasingly common scenario, given the price differences, bursting and backup options, and simply avoiding the ‘eggs in one basket’ principle that even your CEO will understand.

 With all this talk about machine learning-driven abstractions of abstractions, you didn’t think I’d leave you hanging without a way for you to take my advice and make your cloud utilization suck less, did you?

 As it happens, Densify—the sponsor of this article, as luck would have it—offers just such a solution they refer to as optimization as code.

-With Cloe, the information about what each workload needs appears in the form of ‘tags’ in the AWS console.
+With Densify, the information about what each workload needs appears in the form of ‘tags’ in the AWS console.
 In other words, the application communicates its behavior and requirements via these tags.